jusagi/My-work/README.md

     - Uploaded "3.
 Code a Responsive Website Using HTML5 and CSS3" (done)
     - *Working* "Design an Agency Landing Page in Photoshop"
     - Uploaded "4.
 Design an Agency Landing Page in Photoshop.psd"

+  - 15/11/2017 : "Design an Agency Landing Page in Photoshop" & "Convert the Agency PSD into HTML" & "Make the Agency HTML Responsive"
+    - *Finished* "Design an Agency Landing Page in Photoshop"
+    - Updated "4.
+Code a Responsive Website Using HTML5 and CSS3" (done)
+    - *Finished* "Convert the Agency PSD into HTML & Make the Agency HTML Responsive"
+    - Uploaded "5-6.
+GreenHill (Convert the Agency PSD into HTML & Make the Agency HTML Responsive)"